-- Study methods and results will be documented in a TERR 1 Botanical Resources Technical Study Report (TSR).
-The TSR will include summary tables and maps, as appropriate.
-Stakeholder review and comment period for the TSR is identified below in the Schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).
+- Study methods and results will be documented in a TERR 1 Botanical Resources Technical Study Report Technical Study Memo (TSRTSM).
+The TSRTSM will include summary tables and maps, as appropriate. - GIS data and tabular data will be provided to Forest Service with the draft TSRTSM.
+This data will also be provided to other resource agencies and interested stakeholders upon request.